Chapter 9 : Year 1: Light

 As Harry watched the child's laughing face, the two tiny feeth sticking out of his gums, and the brown eyes - the last heritage of Lupin and Tonks - he felt truly happy.
 And he found comfort in the thought that a day would come when Mrs Seyrod would look at the last heritage of her husband and feel exactly the same thing.

 A hoot, the flapping of wings and the murmur of voices brought Ginny’s attention the fact that the morning mail was arriving.
 She looked up at the flock of owls that was flying through the Great Hall, dropping a flurry of packages, newspapers and letters down to the students, who were in the middle of eating breakfast at the tables below.
 Ginny’s eyes swept over the flock of owls in search of Errol, the old family owl, hoping to get a letter from Harry.
-But she didn’t see him.
-She was so busy searching that she didn’t notice that another owl, a large, brown mottled one, was aiming for her.
-Therefore, she almost fell off her seat when a thick envelope landed next to her glass of pumpkin juice, and she quickly reached out and grabbed it.
+He had seemed so depressed in his last letter, and she desperately wanted to hear from again.
+Disappointed, she realised Errol was not there, though.
+She was so busy searching for him that she didn’t notice that another owl, a large, brown mottled one, was aiming for her, and she almost fell off her seat when a thick envelope landed next to her glass of pumpkin juice and nearly knocking it over.
+Quickly, she reached out and grabbed it.
 It was dark green, and when she took a closer look at the seal she realized that it was the logo of the Holyhead Harpies.
 She tore it open with a sudden eagerness and curiosity.

 Miss Ginny Weasley,